Further Conversations with Myself

 Further Conversations with Myself is a 1967 album by jazz pianist Bill Evans.
 All the pieces are solo with piano overdubs, a method Evans used on his earlier release Conversations with Myself.
+This time, however, he employed only two piano tracks instead of three.
+The album was nominated for a Grammy.
 It was reissued on CD by Verve in 1999.